ocd-scm/ocd-builder/README.md

 ```
 Given a developer wants to create a release of an application
-When they create a release $TAG of the code that matches a regular expression
+When they create a git release $TAG of the code that matches a regular expression
-Then an OCD webhook will trigger and run an s2i build
+Then an OCD webhook will catch the git webhook event and run an s2i build
 And will apply $TAG to the built container image within the registry
 ```